Efficient Monte Carlo sampling of metastable systems using non-local collective variable updates: Numerical examples

 \section{Numerical examples}

 In this section, we apply the proposed CV-guided sampler to examples of increasing complexity, demonstrating in particular the advantage of deterministic underdamped steering dynamics compared to the previously considered overdamped version.
 We consider four model systems of increasing complexity: a theoretical model-system dubbed `Gaussian tunnel' (\cref{subsec:gauss_tunnel}), the one-dimensional $\phi^4$ model from statistical physics (\cref{subsec:phi4}), a dimer in a solvent (\cref{subsec:dimer}), and finally a 9-bead polymer in a solvent (\cref{subsec:polymer}).
+For each example, we performed a grid search within our chosen parameterization to optimize the performance of the algorithm.
+For the more realistic polymer example, we consider a 27-dimensional CV for which a generative model is necessary to build a proposal sampler adapted to the high-dimensional CV space.
+In our experiments, we demonstrate the efficacy of our approach using a normalizing flow to propose moves in CV space and converging the Monte Carlo simulation on the fully solvated system.